Vyral/base-template/_posts/2018-06-11-5-lessons-from-2007-we-can-use-in-todays-market.md

 {% include youtube.html %}

+*\*\*This video contains a couple of statistical graphs to illustrate points about market value and number of visitor to the island which effects the vacation rental market.
+If those stats interest you, you might want to pause the video to look at the graphic.\*\**

 What lessons did we learn from 2007?
 There are five big ones which I am going to go over with you.

 **1. Do not buy a home that you cannot afford.** Many people felt the pressure of a brisk market from 2006 to 2008 and decided to buy for fear of being locked out.
 However, if they would have waited a few years, there would have been an opportunity for them.